 - The District uses low volume urinals and toilets; approximately 50% fitted with infra-red automatic valves. - Tennis courts are cleaned on an as needed basis, the District utilizes high-pressure, low volume cleaning equipment. - The District utilizes water budgeting equipment, iCentral satellite-based controllers, automatic valve shutdown, pumps, and gate valves for maintenance projects.
 These products are used to minimize waste during routine maintenance by allowing staff to close the irrigation network piping to avoid draining large quantities of water prior to repair.
-100 percent of the 10,000 irrigation heads within the Park District are now operated by these iCentral Controllers. - The District is nearly complete in installing master flow valves at larger parks.
+100 percent of the 10,000 irrigation heads within the Park District are now operated by these iCentral Controllers. - The District is complete in installing master flow valves, flow sensors, and low water use irrigation heads at larger parks.

 - Research advanced plumbing equipment that will improve on our current low-water infrastructure.
-This includes ultra-low/waterless water urinals, toilets, and controlled valve sink faucets. - Install automatic valves on all urinals and toilets. - Install master flow valves at all parks. - Install flow sensors and high-efficiency, low water use, irrigation heads throughout all large parks. - Create a District-wide standard for all future construction and retrofits and reference California Green Building Code. - Take inventory of current facilities and note where improvement is needed.
+This includes ultra-low/waterless water urinals, toilets, and controlled valve sink faucets. - Install automatic valves on all urinals and toilets. - Create a District-wide standard for all future construction and retrofits and reference California Green Building Code. - Take inventory of current facilities and note where improvement is needed.

-- Communication between master flow valves and iCentral controllers. - Costs and availability of reliable additional equipment. - Staffing availability to perform labor intensive tasks.
+- Costs and availability of reliable additional equipment. - Staffing availability to perform labor intensive tasks.